Satisfaction and Violation of the Fluctuation-Dissipation Relation in spin ice materials: Acknowledgments

 \section{Acknowledgments}

 This work was supported by ANR, France, Grants No. ANR-15-CE30-0004 and No. ANR-19-CE30-0040.
-F. Morineau acknowledges financial support from the LANEF PhD Program.\\ We strongly acknowledge Gr\'egory Garde, Anne Gerardin, Gilles Pont and Olivier Tissot for their technical support in the development of the noise magnetometer. \\ We acknowledge Ludovic Berthier, Claudio Castelnovo, Bruno Tomasello and Mike Zhitomirsky for helpful discussion. \\ The crystal growth of \hto\ was performed by using facilities of the Materials Design and Characterization Laboratory in the Institute for Solid State Physics, the University of Tokyo under the Visiting Researcher's Program.
+F. Morineau acknowledges financial support from the LANEF PhD Program.
+We are particularly grateful to Gr\'egory Garde, Anne G\'erardin, Gilles Pont and Olivier Tissot for their technical support in the development of the noise magnetometer.
+We acknowledge Ludovic Berthier, Steven Bramwell, Claudio Castelnovo, Bruno Tomasello and Mike Zhitomirsky for helpful discussion.
+The crystal growth of \hto\ was performed by using facilities of the Materials Design and Characterization Laboratory in the Institute for Solid State Physics, the University of Tokyo under the Visiting Researcher's Program.
 The crystal growth of \dto\ was carried out at the University of Warwick, UK, and the work was funded by EPSRC, UK through Grant EP/T005963.

 {S\arabic{figure}} {S\arabic{equation}} {S\arabic{table}}

 \onecolumngrid

 \twocolumngrid